US ARMY Yakima Training Center

 What Are Perfluoroalkyl Substances?

-PFAS, a known human health hazard, are used in aqueous film forming foam, a critical firefighting agent used to quickly suppress petroleum fires at airports and military installations and have been used at the YTC.
+PFAS, a known human health hazard, are used in aqueous film forming foam, a critical firefighting agent used to quickly suppress petroleum fires at airports and military

 Frequently Asked Questions (FAQs)